andreister/andreister.github.io/_posts/2016-03-17-locality-sensitive-hashing.markdown

 $$JS(d_{1}, d_{2}) = \frac{A \cap B}{A \cup B}$$

-This approach won't scale if the number of documents count is high, because the algorithm needs to compare each document to all others so complexity grows as $$O(n^{2})$$.
+This approach won't scale if the number of documents count is high, because intersections and
+unions are expensive to calculate and the algorithm needs to compare each document to all others so complexity grows as $$O(n^{2})$$.

 In this case we resort to an estimation method - minhashing.

 #### Minhashing

-The idea is that instead of comparing shingles across the documents directly, we generate a bunch of random hash functions and then for each function calculate hashes for all shingles.
+The idea is that instead of comparing shingles across the documents directly, we generate a bunch of unique hash functions and then for each function calculate hashes for all shingles.

-But then for each function we keep only the minimum value out of all shingle hashes (hence the name of the method, minhashing).
+But for each function we keep only the minimum value out of all shingle hashes (hence the name of the method, minhashing).
 After the process is complete, we get _document signature_ - a vector of minhash values.